 - Create a lab group to provide the test environment for the vSphere and agent backups, replicas and storage snapshots to be verified.

 Most VMs require a domain controller to boot and start services successfully.
 If the orchestration plan does not include a domain controller, then ensure that the lab group includes a VM with the Domain Controller role, and that this VM has a correct IP addressing scheme for the DR site.
 Otherwise, the VMs in the plan will fail to verify.

 To ensure that an orchestration plan is automatically and regularly verified, you can schedule the plan for automated lab testing.

 The test will not run unless the plan is in the ENABLED or DISABLED mode.
 The test will also not run if the plan is currently being edited.

-For the list of modes that a replica plan can acquire, see Running and Scheduling Replica Plans.
-For the list of modes that a restore plan can acquire, see Running and Scheduling Restore Plans.
-For the list of modes that a storage plan can acquire, see Running and Scheduling Storage Plans.
+For the list of modes that different types of orchestration plans can acquire, see Running and Scheduling Replica Plans, Running and Scheduling Restore Plans and Running and Scheduling Storage Plans.